 - 1. First, the Secretary will calculate the fiscal year 2024 per pupil education spending of each school district as though the Act 127 reforms happened in fiscal year 2024. - a.
-This means the Secretary will use fiscal year 2024's education spending and the new pupil weights. - 2.
+This means the Secretary will use fiscal year 2024's education spending and the new pupil weights to calculate a per pupil spending amount, even though the new weights were not in effect for fiscal year 2024. - 2.
 Then, the Secretary will calculate the fiscal year 2025 per pupil spending of each school district using the Act 127 reform. - 3.
 Finally, the Secretary will compare the calculation of fiscal year 2024's per pupil spending to fiscal year 2025's per pupil spending to see the percent change from fiscal year 2024 to fiscal year 2025. - a.
 If, when using the same formula, the percent change is greater than ten percent, then the Secretary will request that the district submit its budget for the Tax Rate Review.